Health Informatics Continuing Accreditation

 4. Faculty Table (required template for Standard #9 Faculty)

-6. Synopsis of Curriculum (required template for Standard #12 Core Concentration or Specialized Track)
+6. Synopsis of Curriculum (required template for Standard #12 Core Concentration)

 1. Remove text formatting using a Text editor or Notepad software.